Skip to content

 The Campus

-The Center’s campus is located in historic Jackson Park and includes the welcoming John Lewis Plaza, the Wetland Walk, Women’s Garden, Great Lawn, and playground, which are open daily from 6 a.m. - 9 p.m. daily.
+The Center’s campus is located in historic Jackson Park and includes the welcoming John Lewis Plaza, the Wetland Walk, Women’s Garden, Great Lawn, and Playground, which are open daily from 6 a.m. - 9 p.m. daily.
 The Campus is free and open to the public.

-Reserving Your Self-Guided School Visits
+Reserving Your Self-Guided Field Trips

-By providing a phone number, you confirm that you are 14+ years old and consent to receive occasional, relevant SMS messages from the Barack Obama Foundation at the phone number you provided with your registration.
-To learn more about how the Foundation would use your information, read the Foundation’s Privacy Statement.
+By providing a phone number, you confirm that you are an adult and consent to receive automated marketing and informational SMS messages from The Barack Obama Foundation at the phone number you provided.
+To learn more about how The Foundation would use your information, read the Foundation's Privacy Statement.
 Message and data rates may apply.
 Message frequency varies.
-You may opt to stop receiving SMS messages by texting “STOP” to (773) 915-0096 (Opens in a new tab).
+You may opt out at any time by texting “STOP’ to (773) 915-0096.
+Consent is not a condition of purchase or service.

 Additional questions can be directed to education@obama.org (Opens in a new tab) .
 Please allow 1 business week for reply.